 The purpose of this article is to teach you how to use an email tracking tool to become more productive, close more sales and improve communication and levels of engagement with your team and customers.

 How many times have you wondered what happened to an email after you sent it?
 Did the recipient receive your email?
 Did they open it?
 You simply don’t know.

-Well, you can know that, with an email tracking app.
+Well, you can know that, with an email tracker app.
 In this guide, we’ll see exactly how the technology behind email tracking works and how you can benefit from it.
 Specifically, we’ll cover the following: